How To Upcycle Leather Jacket

 Working with black will give you plenty of options to source good soft leather material.
 In my case, the leftover front of a woman leather suit coat I kept for a while was now exactly what I needed.
 I used the buttonhole side of the front to upsize the small jacket and extend.

 For each one size up – add across horizontally about 5cm (2in).
 Or put the jacket on and measure at the bust, waist, and hem to ensure correct width of the panel.
 Add another 2cm (3/4in) for seam allowance too.
 Or use a zipper closure instead, if that's in your stash.
 Both closures should work.

 Extending only the front of a small garment is by no means something they’ll teach you in the fashion school.
-There, it is a basic grading rule to spread the added measurements to the front and the back pieces of the garment.

 Use the old sleeves or other similar to trace around.
 You can also make the sleeve head by using the armhole of the body as in this project (some setting in the sleeve info there as well).